 Trading and Market Microstructure

 The course discusses the functioning of financial markets and trading and price determination in these markets.
 Topics covered include order submission and trading strategies, market structure and quality, settlement, transaction costs and liquidity, bubbles and crashes, price formation and technical analysis.
 The lectures will draw on academic and practitioner research as well as information from markets.
-The course is technical at some points but I will emphasize intuition and practical applications.
+The course is technical at some points but I will focus on intuition and practical applications.

 TOPIC 1.
 ORDERS AND SETTLEMENT